MarkPearlCoZa/Blog_General/_posts/2017-08-07-Pair-Programming-Illuminated-by-Williams-and-Kessler.md

 * I want to reduce the amount of time it takes to train a new person
 * I want my teams to work well together and to communicate more effectively and efficiently with each other

+## Chapter 5 - Gaining support and acceptance from your peers

+Start small, get buy in with small groups and then re-evaluate once you have seen value Not too much else in this chapter

+## Chapter 6 - Transitioning to Pair Programming by Choice

+* Mentions a Pair Programming readiness survey

+Developers are more satisfied with using software development innovations if:
+* they have increased choice in when to use that innovation
+* they have decreased process control in how to use that innovation
+* their manager encouraged them to use the innovative technique
+*